 Sustainable Practices is proud to have a partnership with the Chatham Orpheum Theater.
 All film screenings that are formally a part of the Sustainability Film Series are screened at the Theater.
 Our films are shown at 10:00 am on the first Saturday of every month.
 Ticket prices for films are ten dollars and proceeds from tickets sales are a revenue source for the activities of Sustainable Practices; they are tax-deductible.

-The Sustainability Film Series continues on Saturday, February 2, at 10:00 am with the screening of This is Home.
+The Sustainability Film Series continues on Saturday, April 6, at 10:00 am with the screening of The Devil We Know.

 Gentrification comes in many forms.
 On the tiny island of Martha's Vineyard, where presidents and celebrities vacation, trophy homes threaten to destroy the island's unique character.